-Davey Tree is committed to providing a productive and conducive work environment for our employees that is free from unlawful discrimination, harassment, and retaliation.
-Davey Tree prohibits all conduct that violates this policy regardless of whether it rises to the level of illegal harassment, discrimination, or harassment under applicable law.1
+Davey Tree is committed to providing a productive and supportive work environment for our employees that is free from unlawful discrimination, harassment, and retaliation.
+Davey Tree prohibits all conduct that violates this policy regardless of whether it rises to the level of illegal harassment, discrimination, or harassment under applicable law.

-Since harassment is counter to the values and goals of this organization, harassment related to an employee’s race, color, religion, age, gender, national origin, disability, military or veteran status, sexual orientation, gender identity, or other characteristic protected by federal, state, or local law, will not be tolerated.
+Harassment is counter to the values and goals of this organization.
+Harassment on the basis of an employee’s race, color, ancestry, creed, religion, age, national origin, disability (mental and physical), pregnancy (childbirth, breastfeeding, related conditions) military or veteran status, sexual orientation, sex, gender, gender identity, gender expression, medical condition, genetic information, marital status, or other characteristic protected by federal, state, or local law, will not be tolerated.
 Any such harassment by our employees, applicants, customers, contractors, subcontractors, or other business associates is prohibited by this policy, whether or not it also violates applicable federal, state, or local law.

 - Unwelcome verbal conduct such as offensive sexual remarks, innuendoes or comments, sexual jokes, use of offensive sexual stereotypes, and/or other offensive verbal conduct pertaining to sex;

 - Unwelcome sexual advances, propositions or requests for sexual favors;

 - Unwelcome and offensive physical conduct, including touching, leering, blocking an employee’s movement, or sexual gestures;

 - Unwelcome and offensive written conduct such as offensive pictures, sexually suggestive posters, drawings, cartoons, photographs or other communications, including e-mail; reprisals or threatening reprisals for an employee’s unwillingness to respond to requests for sexual favors; or

 - Reprisals or threatening reprisals for complaining about or for reporting a violation of this policy.